albertkun/ucladataguides/agol.rst

 3. There are three main elements under the Styling options for Showing Location Only:

-   c.
+   a.
 Symbol: Controls all of the styling options for the chosen point
       symbol.

-   d.
+   b.
 Transparency: Controls the transparency of each point.

-   e.
+   c.
 Visible Range: Drag the two tick marks to control the scale ranges
       that the selected layer becomes visible.

 ..